-Our investigational drug, TRC101 is a novel, non-absorbed polymer that is designed to treat metabolic acidosis by binding hydrochloric acid in the gastrointestinal tract and removing it from the body through excretion in the feces, thereby decreasing the total amount of acid in the body and increasing blood bicarbonate.
-TRC101 is administered orally as a suspension in water.
+Our drug candidate, veverimer, is a novel, non-absorbed polymer that is designed to treat metabolic acidosis by binding hydrochloric acid in the gastrointestinal tract and removing it from the body through excretion in the feces, thereby decreasing the total amount of acid in the body and increasing blood bicarbonate.
+Veverimer is administered orally as a suspension in water.
 It was specifically designed to combine high capacity and high selectivity for binding and removing hydrochloric acid.
-Importantly, TRC101 does not deliver sodium or other counter-ions, potentially allowing for chronic treatment of metabolic acidosis in chronic kidney disease (CKD) patients with common comorbidities such as hypertension, cardiovascular disease, heart failure or edema.
+Importantly, veverimer does not deliver sodium or other counterions, potentially allowing for chronic treatment of metabolic acidosis in patients with chronic kidney disease (CKD) and common comorbidities such as hypertension, cardiovascular disease, heart failure or edema.

 *Please review our Forward Looking Statements for information regarding the risks and uncertainties related to these statements.